 1. Invest in employee engagement

-Employees need to be able to envision how the business’s purpose, mission, visio, and values apply to their day-to-day lives.
+Employees need to be able to envision how the business’s purpose, mission, vision, and values (PMVV) apply to their day-to-day lives.
 Ideally, they will have a part in the PMVV process.
 But if not, they need to understand and buy into it.

 2. Show enthusiastic executive modeling